dipech/dipech.github.io/resources/data/blog/data-structures/text.md

 **Data Structures** are a way of organizing and managing data.
 Any data structure consists of:
 - Pieces of data.
 - Relations between them.
 - Operations you might perform on them.

+Every algorithm represents a solution for some problem.
+Most problems can have more that one solution.
+We analyze these solutions using **time** and **space** complexity analysis.
+It shows how fast is our solution, or how much memory a solution takes.

 ## List